What You Need to Know About Merchandise Displayer or Window Trimmer

 - Model Dresser

-In the United States, there were 141,400 jobs for Merchandise Displayer or Window Trimmer in 2016.
+In 2016, there was an estimated number of 141,400 jobs in the United States for Merchandise Displayer or Window Trimmer.
 New jobs are being produced at a rate of 3.3% which is below the national average.
 The Bureau of Labor Statistics predicts 4,600 new jobs for Merchandise Displayer or Window Trimmer by 2026.
 There will be an estimated 13,600 positions for Merchandise Displayer or Window Trimmer per year.

 The states with the most job growth for Merchandise Displayer or Window Trimmer are Wyoming, Nevada, and Oregon.
 Watch out if you plan on working in West Virginia, Ohio, or Delaware.
 These states have the worst job growth for this type of profession.